 When asking a public body to do something or when making a complaint, it is important to set out as succinctly as possible, the key facts, the key problems and what you want to happen.
 While it is important to identify past failures, it is generally best to devote most energy in spelling out what you require to be done.
-We can debate what the average human attention span is (some research suggests it is shorter than a goldfish's) but many of us glaze over when confronted by a long email or by a letter of more than a page or two (and we frequently put it 'on the side of the desk' - see page 16 below).
-Letters and emails should be as short as possible and structured (using numbers or bullet points for lists etc).
-If possible, condense your case into one or two pages - and if needs be, have an annex where the detail is set out at greater length.
-The letter should identify:
+We can debate what the average human attention span is (some research suggests it is shorter than a goldfish's) but many of us glaze over when confronted by a long email or by a letter of more than a page or two (and we frequently put it 'on the side of the desk'-see page 17).